Video-Oasis: Rethinking Evaluation of Video Understanding: Exploring Algorithmic Designs

 \subsection{Training Paradigms}

 In this section, we review different training paradigms and conduct systematic experiments to compare their effectiveness for video understanding.
 Specifically, our empirical analysis is twofold: (i) a direct performance comparison between supervised fine-tuning (SFT) and reinforcement learning with verifiable rewards (RLVR), and (ii) a targeted investigation into RLVR reward designs to determine the critical components for complex video understanding.

-Our empirical evaluation, leveraging Qwen2.5-VL~\cite{qwen25vl} as the unified base model in \Cref{tab:main11}, yields the following key insights: \begin{enumerate} \item \textbf{Effectiveness of long-context SFT:} Eagle2.5~\cite{eagle25} demonstrates a clear margin of improvement over the baseline Qwen2.5-VL~\cite{qwen25vl}, improving overall accuracy from 29.1\% to 34.5\% without relying on RLVR.
-This indicates that advanced long-context optimization can serve as a key factor in enhancing general spatio-temporal reasoning. \item \textbf{RLVR Reward Designs} The comparative results among RLVR-based models and the SFT baseline reveal a non-linear performance trend: Video-R1 (26.3\%) < Qwen2.5-VL (29.1\%) < VideoAuto-R1 (32.7\%).
-These divergent outcomes underscore that reward formulation is a critical design in the success of RL-based training.
-Despite its importance, the systematic investigation of reward structures for complex video reasoning remains largely underexplored, representing a potential area for future research. \item \textbf{Complementary Strengths of SFT and RLVR:} Our results suggest that SFT and RLVR offer complementary strengths rather than a single superior path.
-While well-optimized SFT yields overall performance, RLVR provides larger gains on specific reasoning challenges such as \textit{Global Narrative} (21.2\%→28.6\%), compared to the modest improvement achieved by SFT (21.2\%→22.7\%).
+Our empirical evaluation, leveraging Qwen2.5-VL~\cite{qwen25vl} as the unified base model in \Cref{tab:main11}, yields the following key insights: \begin{enumerate} \item \textbf{Effectiveness of long-context SFT:} Eagle2.5~\cite{eagle25} demonstrates a clear margin of improvement over the baseline Qwen2.5-VL~\cite{qwen25vl}, improving overall accuracy from 29.2\% to 34.5\% without relying on RLVR.
+This indicates that advanced long-context optimization can serve as a key factor in enhancing general spatio-temporal reasoning. \item \textbf{RLVR Reward Designs:} The comparative results among RLVR-based models and the SFT baseline reveal a non-linear performance trend: Video-R1~\cite{videor1} (26.3\%) $<$ Qwen2.5-VL~\cite{qwen25vl} (29.2\%) $<$ $\text{VideoAuto-R1}_\text{Qwen2.5}$~\cite{videoautor1} (32.7\%).
+These divergent outcomes indicate that reward formulation is critical to the success of RL-based video training.
+Despite its importance, the systematic investigation of reward structures for video reasoning remains largely underexplored, representing a potential area for future research. \item \textbf{Complementary Strengths of SFT and RLVR:} Our results suggest that SFT and RLVR offer complementary strengths rather than a single superior path.
+While well-optimized SFT, as represented by Eagle2.5~\cite{eagle25}, improves overall accuracy, RLVR with grounding rewards, as represented by VideoAuto-R1~\cite{videoautor1}, provides larger gains on specific reasoning challenges such as \textit{Global Narrative} (21.2\%$\rightarrow$28.6\%).
 Recent studies~\cite{limitofrlvr, chu2025sft} similarly explore the complementary roles of SFT and RLVR, but remain largely confined to linguistic reasoning or static image domains, motivating their extension to video understanding. \end{enumerate}